LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

-Next up, we need to know where did our Customer came from.
-So for that we will create a Lead Source Resource in filament:
+Next up, we need to know where our Customer came from.
+So for that, we will create a Lead Source Resource in Filament:

 ![](./images/leadSourceResource.png)